 Veeam Backup and Replication Configuration Database Settings come with the Veeam.Backup.DBConfig.exe utility that allows you to manage connection settings for Veeam Backup & Replication and/or Veeam Backup Enterprise Manager configuration database.

 If you specify a database that does not exist yet, it will be created on the selected server.

 2. Change the authentication method for the database connection.
 Possible methods are Microsoft Windows authentication and Microsoft SQL server authentication.

-Run or backup Veeam from the console, dismount the database from the MS SQL 2012,

-– Install MSSQL 2016 mount the DB, use dbconfig and point Veeam to the new instance.
+Steps in a nutshell: Run or backup Veeam from the console, dismount the database from the MS SQL 2012, Install MSSQL 2016, mount the DB, use dbconfig and point Veeam to the new instance.

-Here are the steps needed to migrate your Veeam SQL Databank to a new server.
+Here are the prerequisites and steps needed to migrate your Veeam MSSQL Databank to a new server.

-This step is needed in order to mitigate data loss.
+These steps are necessary to mitigate data loss.
 The screenshot below shows stopped services

 - You can launch the Veeam.Backup.DBConfig.exe utility from the Start menu by clicking the Configuration Database Connection Settings, OR